Child and baby health clinics

 We provide health services for babies and children to give them the best possible start in life.

 Newborn drop-in services

-Parents of newborns aged 8 weeks or younger have access to drop-in services in Queensland.
+Parents of newborns have access to drop-in services in Queensland.

 Child health clinics

-Community child health services provide parenting information and support for families of children aged 0–12 in Queensland.
+Child health services provide parenting information and support for families in Queensland.

 These free services may include nutrition, child growth and development assessments.
 You may need to book an appointment for this service—please see the information provided by the individual clinic.

 The services above provide general advice and support—they do not replace medical diagnosis.